DemocracyClub/dc_logging/README.md

 ##### DCWidePostcodeLoggingClient
 Currently, there is a single log stream defined: `DCWidePostcodeLoggingClient`.

 This is designed to log all postcodes entered from any DC site.

-Care should be taken not to "double count" entered postcodes.
-For example, if an app is processing a lookup from another project that also logs postcodes, make sure that only one log entry is created per search.
+If the application in turn calls the developers.democracyclub.org.uk API then `calls_devs_dc_api` MUST be set to `True`.
+This will prevent double counting usage when querying later.

 #### Create a logger